SWeav02/baderkit/docs/implementation.md

     creating a 'weight' corresponding to the portion of each point flowing to a given basin.
 The ordering from highest to lowest ensures that the higher neighbors have already received their assignment.

-    !!!
-Warning
-        Each method returns a 3D array representing the basins each point is assigned to which can be accessed with the `basin_labels` and `atom_labels` properties.
-For the `weight` method, these assignments are only about as accurate as the `ongrid` method.
-If you need these properties we recommend the `neargrid-weight` or `neargrid` methods..

     **Reference**